wagihmohamed/Cloud-Education/README.md

 ## Who are the stackholders of this projects?

-- Individuals, uni students, uni.
+- Individuals, uni students and uni.

 ## The project structure.